helpscout/beacon-ios-sdk/README.md

 Help Scout's Beacon SDK allows you to embed the same Beacon functionality we have for the web inside your iOS app.
-Beacons provide a quick and simple way for customers to flip through your knowledge base or reach out to your team.
+Beacons provide a quick and straightforward way for customers to flip through your knowledge base or reach out to your team.

 ## Requirements